Living in a material world, and especially in capitalistic North America, the pressure to be caught up in materialism is enormous.

 Changes are never cheap.
 Renovating a house is expensive…but restoring a home is infinitely more costly!
 No one ever worked through a difficult, hurting marriage without paying a very high price.
 This fact alone causes many partners to refuse the process.
 The pain of changing is, in the opinion of many, too great to bear.
 But for those who do change, how sweet it is!
-God declares that the husband-wife relationship is to portray the deep, close, loving relationship Christ has with His bride, the church.

 Just because there isn’t physical violence in your home doesn’t mean there aren’t strained relationships.
 But hope is not lost!
 Relationships can be restored and parents, this starts with you.